Skip to content

 2. Registers the socket's send function with the coordinator

-3. Routes incoming text frames through the wire protocol decoder
+3. Routes incoming text frames through the configured codec

 5. Notifies the coordinator on connection close